Muhammad Naimov: Ultimate Fighting Championship

-In his UFC debut, Naimov faced Jamie Mullarkey on June 3, 2023, at UFC on ESPN 46 as a replacement for Guram Kutatuledze.
+In his UFC debut, Naimov faced Jamie Mullarkey on June 3, 2023, at UFC on ESPN 46 as a replacement for Guram Kutateladze.
 He won the bout via technical knockout in the second round, earning him his first Performance of the Night bonus award.

 Moving down to featherweight, Naimov faced Nathaniel Wood on October 21, 2023, at UFC 294.
 He won the fight via unanimous decision.

 Naimov faced Erik Silva on February 24, 2024, at UFC Fight Night 237.
 He won by first round technical knockout after Silva injured his leg.

 Naimov was scheduled to face Melsik Baghdasaryan on June 22, 2024 at UFC on ABC 6.
 However, Baghdasaryan pulled out during fight week due to a torn labrum in his left shoulder and was replaced by promotional newcomer Felipe Lima.
 Naimov lost the fight by a rear-naked choke submission in the third round.

 Naimov faced Kaan Ofli on February 1, 2025 at UFC Fight Night 250.
 He won the fight by unanimous decision.

 Naimov faced Bogdan Grad on June 21, 2025 at UFC on ABC 8.
 He won the fight by unanimous decision.

 Naimov was scheduled to face Mairon Santos on November 22, 2025 at UFC Fight Night 265.
 However, for undisclosed reasons, the matchup was rescheduled to take place two weeks later at UFC 323.
+At the weigh-ins, Santos weighed in at 147.5 pounds, 1.5 pounds over the featherweight non-title fight limit.
+The bout proceeded at catchweight and he was fined 20 percent of his purse, which went to Naimov.
+Naimov lost the fight by technical knockout in the third round.

+Naimov faced Losene Keita on September 5, 2026, at UFC Fight Night 287.
+He lost the fight by knockout in the first round.